 As with the title, the art is an oblique commentary on fractured identity in our age.
 I prefer to leave it up to personal interpretation beyond that.
 You will notice that each of the singles has similar but slightly different art.
 Each uses the same technique and so they are all intended to function together as a larger work.

 Do you have a typical production process?
 If so, what is it?

-What was you go-to MIDI controller?
+What was a go-to MIDI controller and why?

 Any special VST that really took the production home?